- Vatech 3D Viewers

 Vatech’s manufacturer requirement is that all pre-installation site checks must be done prior to any Vatech device installs, during any anual inspection or troublehsooting/repair to ensure proper power requirements are met and maintained.

-The following is a brief overview of the power requirements that MUST be checked and resolved prior to the installation of ANY Vatech product or service repair.
+The following is a brief overview of the power requirements that MUST be checked and/or resolved prior to the installation or service repair of ANY Vatech product

 (Typically seen between 115v ~ 125v at wall with 120v medium)